marcglasberg/async_redux/README.md

 ```

 Please note: While the `reduce()` method of a *sync* reducer runs synchronously with the dispatch,
-the `reduce()` method of an *async* reducer will not be called immediately, but will be scheduled in
+the `reduce()` method of an *async* reducer will be called synchronously, but will always return
-a later task.
+the state in a later microtask.

 We will show you later how to easily test async reducers, using the **StoreTester**.